• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 The Numbers?

 A new report from the Williams Institute at UCLA stated that more than one in four LGBT adults could not afford to feed themselves or their families at least once in the past year.
-For comparison, only1 in 6 heterosexual adults reported a similar issue affording food.
-Given our current political climate, this tragedy is about to get a whole lot worse.
+For comparison, only 1 in 6 heterosexual adults reported a similar issue with affording food.
+Given our current political climate, this tragedy is about to get much worse.
 Donald Trump won’t even officially acknowledge Pride Month.

-Family strife mean can mean a harder life
+• Family strife can mean a harder life.

 – In our little urban bubbles, we forget that coming out to one’s family can spell violence, ostracism, and homelessness for so many.
 Statistically, LGBT youth are more likely to be homeless than straight kids**, regardless of whether they ran away or were kicked out.
 Combine homelessness, lack of education and lack of opportunity and three squares a day becomes an unattainable luxury.

-- Fewer marriages can mean less financial stability for the LGBT Community– We can certainly attribute the lower total wealth accrued among LGBT folks to historically being denied the protections of legal marriage.
-The myriad financial benefits to (a good) marriage, from security and stability.
-To increased disposable income, to just making smarter financial decisions, can be significant.
+• Fewer marriages can mean less financial stability for the LGBT Community– We can certainly attribute the lower total wealth accrued among LGBT folks to historically being denied the protections of legal marriage.
+There are myriad financial benefits to (a good) marriage, from security and stability.
+From increased disposable income to just making smarter financial decisions can be significant.
 At present, with Marriage Equality the law of the land, this wealth gap between gay and straight populations should eventually shrink.
 For now, though, the effects of millennia of marriage discrimination won’t disappear overnight.

 Taking action against LGBT hunger

-As far as wakeup calls go, this has been a gruesome fortnight for the LGBT community.
+As far as wake-up calls go, this has been a gruesome fortnight for the LGBT community.
 Just when we thought it was safe to stroll up to the altar, a new administration rolled into town determined to sweep away those rights and any vestiges of residual, common sense humanity that went with them.
-So none of us is going to be able to relax any time soon.
+So, none of us will be able to relax soon.

 What the AIDS crisis showed the world – and indeed we showed to ourselves – is that far from being a frivolous ragtag group who could be shamed into silence and submission.
 We could fight the power.
-The LGBT community got pissed, we got organized and we went public.
-We got proud and we got loud with our proclamation, “We take care of our own!”
+The LGBT community got pissed, we got organized, and we went public.
+We got proud, and we got loud with our proclamation, “We take care of ourselves!”

-And this, my friends, is what has to happen in this crisis, the LGBT hunger crisis because nobody is going to do it for us, certainly not the government.
-Well, at least not for the next four years anyway.
+And this, my friends, is what has to happen in this crisis, the LGBT hunger crisis, because nobody is going to do it for us, certainly not the government.
+Well, at least not for the next four years, anyway.
 Remember the good old days when Obama was President?
-Hunger is political represents a far bigger issue than calorie consumption.
+Hunger is political and represents a far bigger issue than calorie consumption.
 Whether we organize, agitate or donate, we as gay and lesbian citizens need to actively do something.
-Repeat after me, WE TAKE CARE OF OUR OWN!
-And for the next foreseeable future, this means feeding our own.
+Repeat after me: WE TAKE CARE OF OUR OWN!
+And for the foreseeable future, this means feeding our own.

 As members of the LGBT community, we are well represented in the highest and the lowest echelons of society.
 Our fight for equality and dignity didn’t end with Marriage Equality.
-Hell, our fight for Marriage Equality hasn’t ended with Marriage Equality either–I’m talking to you State of Texas.
-There are ferocious battles raging, from bathrooms to job security to homophobia too, yes, hunger.
+Hell, our fight for Marriage Equality hasn’t ended with Marriage Equality either–I’m talking to you, State of Texas.
+There are ferocious battles raging, from bathrooms to job security to homophobia, too, yes, hunger.
 Despite temporary setbacks, we will win this war.
-We know we’ve got the will so let’s get going with the ways.
+We know we’ve got the will,l so let’s get going with the ways.

 What to do to Support the LGBT Community